 When Is it Best to Choose Fixed Price Software Development?

 - Small projects with basic features that don’t exceed three months of duration

 - MVPs with a limited budget that require basic features initially (To learn more about MVPs, read here)

 - Projects with a set of predetermined features

 What Is a Time and Materials Contract?

 A time and materials (T&M) contract differs significantly from the fixed price approach, where you know a fixed sum before starting your development project.
 According to a T&M contract, you pay the vendor for work hours, materials, and equipment used while developing your software project.
-In addition, the T&M model is highly flexible, allowing for changes and additional features.
+In addition, time and materials contracts are highly flexible, allowing for changes and additional features.

 Pros of the T&M Contract Model